Why do streets flood in Houston so easily?

 What a former judge says

 Former Harris County Judge Ed Emmett weighed in on the matter.
-Emmett is a consultant for KPRC2.
+Emmett is a political analyst for KPRC2.

 "We can engineer some of it away, but you don’t want to engineer all of it away because you need to use those streets as a certain detention capacity, if you will, when you get the rapid rains," Emmett said.